ECRM: Cloud solution

 Today, more and more enterprise CRM systems move to cloud computing solution, "up from 8 percent of the CRM market in 2005 to 20 percent of the market in 2008, according to Gartner".
 Moving managing system into cloud, companies can cost efficiently as pay-per-use on manage, maintain, and upgrade etc. system and connect with their customers streamlined in the cloud.
 In cloud based CRM system, transaction can be recorded via CRM database immediately.

 Some enterprise CRM in cloud systems are web-based customers don't need to install an additional interface and the activities with businesses can be updated real-time.
 People may communicate on mobile devices to get the efficient services.
 Furthermore, customer/case experience and the interaction feedbacks are another way of CRM collaboration and integration information in corporate organization to improve businesses’ services.

-There are multifarious cloud CRM services for enterprises to use, and here are some general guidelines for choosing the right system.
+Factors considered when selecting a cloud-based CRM system include organizational requirements, cost, trial availability, mobile compatibility, security controls, employee adoption, and vendor support.